hotrodorm/hotrod/hotrod-project/docs/quick-docs/hello-world/creating-a-new-project.md

 This guide sets up the Maven project, creates a table in the database, generates the HotRod persistence from it, and then runs a simple application using it.

-For reference, after following all the steps below our working folder will include the files shown below.
-This guide will create them in the main folder, but you can change the location of them to your preferred locations:
+For reference, after following all the steps below our working folder will include the files shown below. for simplicity, this guide creates them in the main folder of the project, but you can later change their locations to organize the project in a better way:

 ```bash
 application.properties